 Risk factors for health

-This section of the Risk factors for health profile is structured as follows:
+This analytical profile on risk factors for health is structured as follows: